-Pink Trees for Pauline (PTFP) kicks off again this year in September 2018 by launching a new campaign namely: #doekwithadifference in association with the Cancer Association of South Africa (CANSA).
+Pink Trees for Pauline (PTFP) kicks off again this year in August 2020 by inviting all clubs, workplaces, schools, institutions and individuals to embrace #doekwithadifference in association with the Cancer Association of South Africa (CANSA) OR wrap the trees in your community in pink fabric.
 The campaign is a natural extension of the PTFP slogan: “Wrapped in colour, united in hope” and aims to raise funds specifically for care and support programmes for cancer patients and those affected by cancer.

-Says Adri Jansen van Nieuwenhuizen, Managing Director from PTFP: “We’re very excited about the new addition for 2018! #doekwithadifference (a head wrap or scarf) is available in pink and green and will be sold to raise funds at R70 each.
+Says Adri Jansen van Nieuwenhuizen, Managing Director from PTFP: “We’re very excited about #doekwithadifference which has become a firm favourite since it’s launch in 2018 (in addition to the already successful wrapping of trees).
+This year your #doekwithadifference (a head wrap or scarf) is more colourful than ever and will be sold to raise funds at R100 each.
 We’re hoping to turn heads and bring awareness to the challenges and issues facing many people fighting cancer and their right to access cancer treatment.
-In addition – individuals and companies can still show their support by buying the pink fabric at R25 per metre and wrapping trees in their local towns and communities.”
+In addition – individuals and companies can still show their support by buying the pink fabric at R30 per metre and wrapping trees in their local towns and communities.”

 Doeks and fabric are available at all CANSA Care Centres country-wide (www.cansa.org.za/cansa-care-centres-contact-details/).
 PTFP and CANSA hope to inspire individuals and corporates to purchase their #doekwithadifference to raise funds.
 It’s a great team building opportunity and companies (whether big or small) could further engage with #doekwithadifference by launching ‘spin-off initiatives’ such as ‘Wrapped on Wednesday’ / ‘Best Wrapped’, internally, where selfies get posted on social media platforms to generate interest.
 Some companies even run competitions for the most head wraps / scarves sold.